New Britain, Connecticut: Accent

 Natives of New Britain have a fairly unmarked Connecticut accent, though there is some local perception of a distinct accent, popularly attributed to the Polish-American community, such as the use of a glottal stop in place of //t// before syllabic //l//: in other words, in words like cattle and bottle.
 The short "a" vowel //æ// as in may be raised to /[ɛə]/ for some speakers in Connecticut, including New Britain, though this feature appears to be declining among younger residents.

 Economy

 New Britain is home to the global headquarters of the Fortune 500 manufacturing conglomerate Stanley Black & Decker.
-Other notable companies headquartered in New Britain include Gaffney, Bennett and Associates, Tomasso Group, Creed Monarch, Guida's Dairy, and Polamer Precision.
+Other companies headquartered in New Britain include Gaffney, Bennett and Associates, Tomasso Group, Creed Monarch, Guida's Dairy, and Polamer Precision.

 Top employers

 According to the City's 2024 Annual Comprehensive Financial Report, the top employers in the city are: